ALL PHOTOGRAPHY IS NOT THE SAME.

 My family is a hot mess.
 My house is even worse.
 I can’t have some stranger come in here and take photos of this.
 It’s embarrassing!

-Let me fill you in on a secret…I have a family too, I also have two cats that are vindictive jerks that scratch up all my furniture and moldings.
-My house looks clean, but if you open some of my cabinets and closets - stuff will literally fall on top of you and bury you alive.
+Let me fill you in on a secret…I have a family too, I also have three cats that are vindictive jerks that scratch up all my furniture and moldings.
+My house looks clean, but if you open some of my cabinets and closets - stuff will literally fall on top of you and possibly bury you alive.

 A house with kids will be messy - a house with teenagers is probably worse.
 It’s just how it is.
 I promise that one day when the kids are grown, you ARE going to miss this hot mess of a life.
 You’ll crave that chaos.
 That exhaustion of running after half naked dirty kiddos and finding half eaten fruit hidden in the couch (my daughter is FAMOUS for this) will be a distant memory - one that you may even forget all about, unless you document it!